sbobek/tsproto/docs/index.rst

-.. lux-explainer documentation master file, created by sphinx-quickstart on Fri Feb 23 10:20:26 2024.
+.. tsproto documentation master file, created by sphinx-quickstart on Fri Feb 23 10:20:26 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.